-O’Neal, Shaquille 1992/93 Rookie RC Card Checklist
+Shaquille O’Neal 1992-93 Rookie RC Card Checklist

 Born: March 6, 1972

-Drafted: 1992 1st Round - 1st Pick
+1992 1st Round - 1st Pick

 The Shaquille O'Neal autographs from this set are serial numbered to high ##'s for today's standards - but serial numbers and autographs of rookies were truly revolutionary at the time - as you don't see any of the major manufactures doing this regularly for several years.

 I remember seeing Shaquille O’Neal rookies selling for very large amounts of money in 1992 when I was a young kid.
 In that day, people usually paid more for ‘insert’ cards of Shaq over the ‘true’ rookie cards as they were more rare.
 The 1992-93 Stadium Club Beam Team and 1992-93 Fleer Ultra Rejectors inserts were two of many I remember seeing for sale in the $300 range at hobby stores in 1992-1993.
 His Upper Deck “Trade” RC card was very popular at the time, partly because it was a redemption card.

 To some, Shaq RC cards exemplify the ‘sports cards boom’ and subsequent bust of the 1990’s.
 Many people got burned paying too much for cards that ended up crashing in value even as Shaq had one of the greatest careers of all time.

 No other player changed the game more that Shaq did during his reign in the NBA.
 Zone defenses, stronger backboards, 1st foul in the last two minuets, and other subtle rule changes were put into place because of Shaq’s dominance in the game.
 Compared to Michael Jordan, Kobe Bryant, LeBron James and other dominant players, Shaq’s cards seem like they have the most room to rise.